 Another interesting contrivance is that none of the denizens can leave the town permanently.
 Sure, maybe they can go off to Boston for a visit, but if the intent is to move away, the city stops them – freak accidents at the city limits keep people inside.

 As the show progresses some of the characters learn of their alternate identities.
 The Mayor (a smoldering beauty, Lana Parilla, playing dual sinister roles) learns early in the series who she was in the Other World.
 Likewise, the local Rumpelstiltskin knows his point of origin, as does the school teacher (the former Snow White).

 The exposition of the back-stories is elegantly presented, and the complex interweaving of the fairy-tale lives colliding with the real-time version of the characters makes for interesting drama.
 And, to give an idea of where the contrivances come from, the two guys who first thought of doing the show in 2004 were writers for the surreal/fantasy series Lost (they waited until that series shut down production before starting on this new vehicle).

 Once Upon a Time was a risk for many reasons.
 In the first place, the motif of updating or incorporating fairy tale characters into a weekly scripted show has been done to death, usually badly.
-More mature audiences may be turned off to the concept; on the other hand an adult-brain-damaged people (otherwise known as children and tweens).
+More mature audiences may be turned off to the concept; on the other hand an adult-Credit: Disney/ABC, 2011oriented fairy-tale drama is too complex to actively engage the brain-damaged people (otherwise known as children and tweens).
 Finally, the costumes, period settings, and special effects for this program mean it has probably one of the biggest budgets of anything on the air at the moment.
 If this show did not catch on, it would be an epic fail.